Just when I thought I couldn’t get anymore obsessed with porridge, I made this Pecan Pie Baked Oatmeal. Life = changed.

 SO IS THIS HEALTHY???

 Well, yes!
 Oats are a fantastic choice for breakfast as they are full of slow-releasing carbohydrates and contain plenty of fibre.
 You will find lots of protein hidden in the pecans and egg, with the healthy fats from the coconut oil keeping you fuller for longer.
 Combine with sweetness coming from maple syrup (has a lower glycemic index than regular sugar) this decadent breakfast will leave you satisfied without that dreaded sugar crash.

 So I hope you love this recipe!
 It’s a fab one for the weekend and will most definitely impress whoever you may choose to share it with.
 Lucky them!
-Please let me know if you make this by sending me a picture on IG @georgieeatsuk, or leaving me a comment down below.
+Please let me know if you make this by sending me a picture on IG @georgieeatsuk, using the #georgieeats, or leaving me a comment down below.
 Keep smiling!

 PECAN PIE BAKED OATMEAL